 The function of the scrub system is to scrub the floor.
 The scrub system consists of two rotary type disk scrub brushes, motors, scrub deck skirt, lift mechanism and controls.
 The brushes scrub the floor and the motors drive the brushes.
 The brush drive hubs allow the scrub brushes to follow irregularities and changes in the floor without loosing contact with floor.
 The scrub deck skirt controls the cleaning solution on the floor so that the squeegee can pick it up.
-The brush lift mechanisms and controls are used to raise and lower the deck
+The brush lever is used to raise and lower the deck.